 Benefits of a 30-60-90 day plan for leadership

-Typical benefits of a planned onboarding can be found here but for an executive manager these include:
+Typical benefits of a planned onboarding can be found here, but for an executive manager, these include:

 - Motivates and Inspires Action

 There’s nothing worse than being confused at work.
-It imperils the organization and employee’s success.
+It imperils the organization and employees’ success.
 Having well-defined objectives, especially in the first month at work, helps a new executive find his footing and become productive.

 - Boosts productivity

 According to a leading Neuroscientist at Stanford University, there are three things to consider to hack the dopamine levels in our brain — duration, path, and outcome.
 These three factors are covered in a well-thought-out 30-60-90-day plan wherein the big goal is broken down into smaller goals that are measurable.
-By having these mini-milestones, our brain releases dopamine as a reward whenever one milestone is achieved, thereby encouraging the person to take more action towards the other goals.
+By having these mini-milestones, our brain releases dopamine as a reward whenever one milestone is achieved, encouraging the person to act more towards the other goals.

 - Boosts efficiency

 By knowing which to prioritize, one gets to have a clear mind to focus on what matters at that moment.
 It allows a person to manage his time effectively, leading to an efficient approach.